 ๐Ÿ“ Mae Chan โ€“ Chiang Rai Airport (49 km): 1 hr

-Following breakfast at the hotel, check out and transfer to Chiang Rai Airport for drop off.
+After breakfast at the hotel, check out and transfer to Chiang Rai Airport for your departure.

 Inclusions: